abr/abr_jaco2/README.rst

 ========

 The ABR_Jaco2 repo comes with several examples that demonstrate the use of the different controllers.
-To run simulations of the Jaco2 in VREP, please see the ABR_Control repo.
+To run simulations of the Jaco2 in VREP or Mujoco, please see the ABR_Control repo.